DrHlus1/thingspeak-.net-library/README.md

 var dataFeed = new ThingSpeakFeed { Field1 = "58.27", Field2 = "32.59" };
 dataFeed = await client.UpdateFeedAsync("<Your Write API Key>", dataFeed);
 ```
 If there occurs any error, the dataFeed.Id entry will be null.
-If everyhting works ok, the Id of the entry will be what Id is returned from ThingSpeak.
+If everything works ok, the Id of the entry will be what Id is returned from ThingSpeak.

 ##### Get all feeds from a Channel